-Strathclyde Partnership for Transport is the Regional Transport Partnership for the west of Scotland covering 12 council areas.
+Strathclyde Partnership for Transport is the Regional Transport Partnership for the west of Scotland covering 12 council areas and a population of 2.14 million people.

-SPT's Partnership Board is made up of 20 elected members representing 12 constituent councils, and in 2019/20 there were eight Appointed Members.
+SPT's Partnership Board is made up of 20 elected members representing 12 constituent councils, and in 2020/21 there were seven Appointed Members.

-Since the local elections in May 2017, the Partnership is chaired by Councillor Dr Martin Bartos along with Vice Chairs Councillor Alan Moir and Councillor David Wilson.
-A full list of SPT's current members can be found at www.spt.co.uk/ corporate/about/our-team/members/.
-The Partnership's policies and decisions are implemented by SPT staff under the strategic direction of Chief Executive, Gordon Maclennan and Assistant Chief Executive Valerie Davidson, supported by other senior management.
+The Partnership is chaired by Councillor Dr Martin Bartos along with Vice Chairs Councillor Alan Moir and Councillor David Wilson.
+A full list of SPT's current members can be found at www.spt.co.uk/spt-across-the-region/aboutspt/our-team/members.
+The Partnership's policies and decisions are implemented by SPT staff under the strategic direction of the Chief Executive, supported by other senior management.

-SPT is at the heart of the region's transport planning, operations and project delivery; working to develop a joined up network now and for the future.
-We provide subsidised local bus services, are instrumental in the delivery and growth of community transport, and provide demand responsive services - MyBus - in areas not served by the commercial market and in rural communities where public transport would otherwise be unavailable.
+SPT is at the heart of the region's transport planning, operations and project delivery; working to develop an integrated network now and for the future.
+We provide subsidised contracted local bus services, are instrumental in the delivery and growth of community transport, and provide demand responsive services - MyBus - in areas not served by the commercial market and in rural communities where public transport would otherwise be unavailable.
 We deliver on street bus shelters and stops, transport information and are a key influence in the design of the bus network.
+These services continued throughout 2020/21 despite the significant challenges experienced throughout the year as a result of the COVID-19 pandemic.
+As a consequence, operational and financial performance measures differ greatly in 2020/21 from the historic norms.

-SPT organises the biggest school run in Scotland - ensuring around 40,000 pupils get to and from school every day.
-We control and operate Buchanan, East Kilbride, Greenock and Hamilton bus stations with a total of around 1.3 million bus departures from our stations every year.
+SPT organises the biggest school run in Scotland - ensuring around 35,000 pupils get to and from school every day.
+We control and operate Buchanan, East Kilbride, Hamilton, Greenock, Partick and Govan bus stations with over 1 million bus service departures from our stations this year.
 SPT also own and operate the Subway in Glasgow - the world's third oldest underground system and a vital part of the west of Scotland's transport network.
-The Subway carried just under 13 million passengers in 2019/20.
+The Subway carried just under 2.5 million passengers (2019/20: 12.8 million) in 2020/21.

-We continue with modernisation of the Subway which will transform the network and enhance our customers' travel experience.
-2019/20 saw work continue on the delivery of the contracts for the manufacture and delivery of new rolling stock, signalling and control systems, control room and associated equipment.
-In addition, work continued to ensure the integrity of subway tunnels and infrastructure and the year saw the completion of the final station refurbishments at Kinning Park and West Street.
+Despite the restrictions arising from the pandemic we continued with modernisation of the Subway which will transform the network and enhance our customers' travel experience, including work on the delivery of the contracts for the manufacture and delivery of new rolling stock, signalling and control systems, control room and associated equipment.
+In addition, work continued to ensure the integrity of Subway tunnels and infrastructure.

-SPT's Subway continues to operate its Smartcard ticketing system, with to date more than 235,000 Smartcards issued.
-On behalf of operators, SPT is also responsible for the operation and administration of the region's ZoneCard - an integrated multi-modal ticketing scheme supporting an estimated 10 million journeys per annum - and on behalf of the 12 councils, the Strathclyde Concessionary Travel Scheme which provides discounted travel for those who are eligible on rail, subway and ferry.
+SPT's Subway continues to operate its Smartcard ticketing system, with to date more than 243,000 Smartcards issued.
+On behalf of operators, SPT is also responsible for the operation and administration of the region's ZoneCard - an integrated multi-modal ticketing scheme.
+In spite of significant restrictions on travel throughout the year, customers still made 1.4 million essential journeys using ZoneCards.

-We also work with many other organisations central to the planning and delivery of transport, including constituent councils, Transport Scotland, Clydeplan and public transport operators to name a few.
+We also work with many other organisations central to the planning and delivery of transport, including constituent councils, Transport Scotland, Clydeplan and public transport operators.
+This collaborative work with stakeholders has been more important than ever given the challenges of the last year.